xtendui/xtendui/src/gatsby/markdown/components/infinitescroll/index.md

 Remember to set a `options.get` variable for a **get request on current url** to load items.
 Also remember to set `options.max` number of pages.

-> Infinitescroll uses [bfcache](https://web.dev/bfcache/) to resume previous state when using back/forward browser buttons.
-Ensure **bfcache** is working on your environment (some extensions can disable this), or use `options.nocache: true`.
+> Infinitescroll works also if your website is eligible for [bfcache](https://web.dev/bfcache/) to resume previous state when using back/forward browser buttons.
+To disable default behaviour use or use `options.nocache: false`.

 > This is a **speed optimization technique**, it automatically **prefetch next page**.